-The distance from Knight's tavern to the western outlet of Franconia Notch is eight miles.
-The eastern stage was to pass through about the middle of the afternoon, so that after eating my breakfast I started on, intending to enjoy a walk between the mountains.
-With the conceptions and feelings that were with me then, I should have been willing to die, for I was very happy.
-Now as I sat upon a stone to sketch a mass of foliage, a little red squirrel came within five feet of me, and commenced a terrible chattering, as if his lady-love had given him the "mitten," and he was blowing out against the whole female sex; and now an old partridge with a score of children came tripping along the shadowy road, almost within my reach, and so fearless of my presence, that I would not have harmed one of them for a crown.
-Both of them were exceedingly simple pictures, and yet they afforded me a world of pleasure.
-I thought of the favorite haunts of these dear creatures,-the hollow tree,-the bed of dry leaves,-the cool spring,-the mossy yellow log,-the rocky ledges overgrown with moss,-the gurgling brooklet stealing through the trees, with its fairy water-falls in a green shadow and its spots of vivid sunlight,-and of a thousand other kindred gems in the wonderful gallery of Nature.
-And now as I walked onward, peering into the gloomy recesses of the forest on either side, or fixed my eyes upon the blue sky with a few white clouds floating in their glory, many of my favorite songs were remembered, and in a style peculiarly my own, I poured them upon the air, which were answered by unnumbered mountain echoes.
+Now, as I sat upon a stone to sketch a mass of foliage, a little red squirrel came within five feet of me, and commenced a terrible chattering, as if his lady-love had given him the "mitten," and he was inveighing against the whole female sex; and now an old partridge with a score of children came tripping along the shadowy road, almost within my reach, and so fearless of my presence, that I would not have harmed one of them even for a crown.
+Both of these were exceedingly simple pictures, and yet they afforded me a world of pleasure.

+I thought of the favourite haunts of these dear creatures-the hollow tree-the bed of dry leaves-the cool spring-the mossy yellow log-the rocky ledges overgrown with moss-the gurgling brooklet stealing through the trees, with its fairy waterfalls in a green shadow and its spots of vivid sunlight-and of a thousand other kindred gems in the wonderful gallery of

+Nature.
+And now as I walked onward, peering into the gloomy recesses of the forest on either side, or fixed my eyes upon the blue sky with a few white clouds floating in their glory, many of my favourite songs were remembered, and, in a style peculiarly my own, I poured them upon the air, whilst I was answered by unnumbered mountain echoes.
 Nothing had they to do with the place or with each other, but like the pictures around me, they were a divine food for my soul-so that I was in the enjoyment of a heavenly feast.
-Now, as I looked through the opening trees, I saw an eagle floating above the summit of a mighty cliff, -now, with the speed of a falling star, descending far into the leafy depths, and then, slowly but surely ascending, until hidden from view by a passing cloud.
+Now, as I looked through the opening 140 trees, I saw an eagle floating above the summit of a mighty cliff;-now, with the speed of a falling star descending far into the leafy depths, and then, slowly but surely ascending, until hidden from view by a passing cloud.
 Fly on, proud bird, glorious symbol of my country's freedom!
-What a godlike life is thine!
-Thou art the "sultan of the sky," and from thy craggy home forever lookest upon the abodes of man with indifference and scorn.
-The war-whoop of the savage, the roar of artillery on the bloody battle-field, and the loud boom of the ocean cannon, have fallen upon thy ear, and thou hast listened, utterly heedless as to whom belonged the victory.
-What strength and power are in thy pinions! traversing in an hour a wider space
+What a god-like life is thine!
+Thou art the "sultan of the sky," and from thy craggy home for ever lookest upon the abodes of man with indifference and scorn.
+The war-whoop of the savage, the roar of artillery on the bloody battle field, and the loud boom of the ocean cannon, have fallen upon thy ear, and thou hast listened, utterly heedless as to whom belonged the victory.
+What strength and power in thy pinions! traversing in an hour a wider space